jabrell/pyeutl/README.md

 # Get started
 Documentation is currently provided in a series of jupyter notebooks.

-1. 1_create_database.ipynb shows how to create the database provided the zip-file containing data extracted from EUETS.INFO.
+1. 1_create_database.ipynb shows how to create the database provided the zip-file containing data extracted from <a href="https://euets.info">EUETS.INFO</a>.
 2. 2_installations.ipynb shows how to analyze compliance and transaction behavior of an installation and associated accounts.